rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 `rancher/rancher:<v2.X.X>` | You can install specific versions of Rancher by using the tag from a previous release.
 See what's available at DockerHub.

->**Notes:**
->
->- Upgrading `rancher/rancher:alpha` installs to a general release tag or another alpha build is not supported.
-Additionally, alpha releases are only available in the `latest` [repository](#helm-chart-repositories), not `stable`.
->- The `master` tag or any tag with `-rc` or another suffix is meant for the Rancher testing team to validate.
+>**Notes:** The `master` tag or any tag with `-rc` or another suffix is meant for the Rancher testing team to validate.
 You should not use these tags, as these builds are not officially supported.

 ## High Availability Installs